btsdigital/bot-api-contract/docs/pages/model/KickFromGroup.md

 </li>
 <li> Removing a peer (user/service) from group isn't available if peer is a group owner or admin;
 </li>
-<li> Removing a peer (user/service) from group isn't available if service isn't a group owner and admin with BOT_DELETE_MEMBER permission ;
+<li> Removing a peer (user/service) from group isn't available if service isn't a group owner and admin with permission to delete ;
 </li>
 </ul>
 </p>